47 Meters Down: Production

 Principal photography took place in the Dominican Republic, and Pinewood Indomina Studios, Dominican Republic in July 2015, and concluded the following month.
+Lukas Seoane worked as a consultant to authenticate the shark behaviors.
 Additional photography took place in January 2016.

 Release

 Original distributor Dimension Films had initially set a North American DVD and VOD release date for 2 August 2016.
 However, on 25 July 2016, Variety reported that Dimension had sold the rights to Entertainment Studios.
 Entertainment Studios cancelled the 2 August home release and instead committed to a theatrical release in the United States in summer 2017.
 The working title for the film was 47 Meters Down, which Dimension had changed to In the Deep for their home release, but upon acquiring the film Entertainment Studios reverted to the original title.
 Dimension had already sent out screeners and shipped DVDs to retailers before the deal took place.
 The DVDs, under the title In the Deep, were recalled.
-However, several retailers broke the street date, and a handful of physical copies were sold and have since turned up on eBay as collectors' items.
+However, several retailers broke the street date, and a handful of physical copies were sold and have since turned up on eBay as collector's items.

-The film was released theatrically in the United Kingdom on 26 July 2017 & United States on 16 June 2017, and spent about $30 million on prints and advertising.
+The film was released theatrically in the United Kingdom on 26 July 2017 and in the United States on 16 June 2017, and spent about $30 million on prints and advertising.

 Reception

 Box office

 47 Meters Down grossed $44.3 million in the United States and Canada and $17.4 million in other territories for a worldwide total of $61.7 million, against a production budget of $5.5 million.

-In North America, 47 Meters Down was released alongside All Eyez on Me, Rough Night and Cars 3, and was initially projected to gross around $5 million from 2,300 theatres in its opening weekend.
+In North America, 47 Meters Down was released alongside All Eyez on Me, Rough Night and Cars 3 and was initially projected to gross around $5 million from 2,300 theatres in its opening weekend.
 It made $4.5 million on its first day (including $735,000 from Thursday night previews), increasing weekend estimates to $11 million.
 It went on to debut to $11.5 million, finishing 5th at the box office.
 In its second weekend, the film dropped 34%, grossing $7.4 million and finishing 4th at the box office.
-It was the second highest-grossing indie film of 2017.
+It was the second highest grossing indie film of 2017.